dusk-network/dips/README.md

 - **Review**: The DIP is undergoing community review and feedback.
 - **Last Call**: The DIP is nearing finalization; this is the final review window for the community.
 - **Accepted**: The DIP has been accepted and is either awaiting implementation or has been implemented.
-- **Final**: The DIP has been implemented and is now a part of the Dusk Network protocol.
+- **Final**: The DIP has been implemented and is now a part of the Dusk protocol.

 ## How to Propose a DIP